molily/molily.de/_posts/2016-02-27-javascript-failure.md

 I’m mentioning this incident because there were several “told you so!” statements from advocates of progressive enhancement in my timeline.
 There was the sentiment that progressive enhancement would have prevented this problem.
 I’d like to discuss this in detail.

-Progressive enhancement is about making web sites more robust and providing a good experience to every user.
+Progressive enhancement is about making websites more robust and providing a good experience to every user.
 What does this mean for JavaScript apps?
 Most experts agree that progressive enhancement is [not simply about JavaScript availability](https://www.christianheilmann.com/2015/02/18/progressive-enhancement-is-not-about-javascript-availability/).
 Since most web clients understand at least some JavaScript today, we need to focus on what happens when the browser *does* run our JavaScript code.

 [In a previous post](/interaction-is-key/#reliability) I listed the precautions we take to write robust JavaScript apps: From feature support checks over polyfills to unit and acceptance tests.
 [As Christian Heilmann writes](https://www.christianheilmann.com/2015/02/18/progressive-enhancement-is-not-about-javascript-availability/), progressive enhancement “is about asking ‘if’ a lot.”
 Conceptually, but also literally in JavaScript by using the `if (…) {…}` statement and similar conditions.
 Explicit checks are better than implicit assumptions.